Corona, California

 Safe Suburbia

 The Inland Empire offers escapes for those looking for one from the chaos and home prices of coastal cities.
-Corona is a clear representation of the ways in which that can work.
+Corona is a clear representation of how that can work.
 Corona median home prices hover around $700k, significantly less than SD/LA, the homes themselves are relatively new and come with great amenities, and the schools are excellent.
-Complain all you want about not being near the coast and the social activities of big cities but the suburban dreams of home ownership, safe blocks for your kiddos and great public schools are alive and well in Corona.
+Complain all you want about not being near the coast and the social activities of big cities but the suburban dreams of home ownership, safe blocks for your kiddos, and great public schools are alive and well in Corona.

-Corona shares a school district called Corona-Norco Unified with next door neighbor city, Norco.
-It is a very highly rated district, scoring an A on niche.com.
-This district has schools with a wide degree of disparity in scores so if you pay close attention to these types of standardized scoring platforms then keep on eye on the neighborhood you consider and track the school zoning.
-Corona has a number of faith-based private schools that are highly rated, including Olive Branch Christian Academy, St Edward and Crossroads Christian.
+Corona shares a school district called Corona-Norco Unified with the next-door neighbor city, Norco.
+It's a very highly rated district, scoring an A on niche.com.
+This district has schools with a wide degree of disparity in scores so if you pay close attention to these types of standardized scoring platforms then keep an eye on the neighborhood you consider and track the school zoning.
+Corona has several faith-based private schools that are highly rated, including Olive Branch Christian Academy, St Edward and Crossroads Christian.

 Why You Should Move Here Now?